u3a-siteworks-development/u3a-siteworks-core/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+* Feature 1004: Add support for Meta Field Block to display all group and event metadata
 * Feature 991: Improve display of group contacts when 'hide email addresses' is off (Jan 2024)
 * Feature 994: Add editable attributes to event list and group list blocks (Jan 2024) = 1.0.5 =